 When logged in, on your Twilio Account Dashboard you will see both API Access Keys shown under Project Info.

-Copy each key individually into Hula Booth.
+Copy each key individually into Darkroom Booth for iPad.

 Once you have copied both API Keys into your settings, next to the test number you entered, press the ’Test’button.